dylhunn/dragontoothmg/readme.md

 | constants.go | All constants for move generation are hard-coded here, along with functions to compute the magic bitboard lookup tables when the file loads.         |
 | util.go      | This file contains supporting library functions, for FEN reading and conversions.                                                                    |

-**This project is not completed yet.** Please check back soon for a working version!
+**This project is currently a prototype.** It works, although optimizations are underway, along with a legal move generation feature.

 Installing and building the library
 ===================================